-The Drum Horse is a combination of any of the following breeds: Shire, Clydesdale, and Gypsy Horse, where the Gypsy horse does not exceed 50% of the total make-up or fall below 6.25%.
+The Drum Horse is a combination of the following breeds: Gypsy Horse and Shire and/ or Clydesdale, where the Gypsy Horse does not exceed 50% of the total make-up or fall below 6.25%.
 Horses with greater than 50% Gypsy or less than 6.25% Gypsy will be placed in the Foundation Drum Book.

 The IDHA maintains three separate Stud Books:

 Foundation Horse Book: A purebred (registered) Clydesdale, Shire, or Gypsy Horse or a cross of a (registered) Clydesdale and (registered) Shire.

 Foundation Drum Horse Book: A horse that contains Clydesdale and/or Shire and where the Gypsy percentage is greater than 50% or less than 6.25%.

 Drum Horse Book: A horse that contains Clydesdale and/or Shire with a minimum of 6.25% Gypsy, but not to exceed 50% Gypsy.

 F1 Drum Horse: A horse that is Clydesdale and/or Shire and exactly 50% Gypsy

 F2 Drum Horse: A horse that is Clydesdale and/or Shire and 25% to 49.99% Gypsy

 F3 Drum Horse: A horse that is Clydesdale and/or Shire and 6.25% to 24.99% Gypsy.

 Premium Drum: This horse can be an F1, F2, or F3 Drum Horse.
 It is a horse that by his/her 7th birthday is 16hh or greater and is height certified by a vet or an IDHA representative.